 Scan through your system and check for any corrupt files.
 If you find any corrupt files, try to repair them.
-Delete the files that are not working even on repair.
+Delete the files that are not working even on the repair.
 Now check the disk usage.
-If it is still high, try the next alternative solution.
+If it is still high, try the following alternative solution.

-If none of the above solutions have really worked out, these fix might help you:
+If none of the above solutions have worked out, these fixes might help you: